adrianjayson/cryptonite/README.md

 ## Installation

  1. Clone this repo.
- 2. cd into the apps directory and install dependencies.
+ 2. cd into the app's directory and install dependencies.

 	 `npm install`